 What if I’m not up to the job?

-Just because you have been named an Executor doesn’t mean you have to accept the responsibility.
-You should contact a lawyer to discuss your options.
+Just because you have been named an Executor does not mean you have to accept the responsibility.
+You should contact an experienced lawyer in this area of law to discuss the role of the Executor and your options.

 What if there is no Will?

-This situation is referred to as intestacy, and the Administration Act 1903 (WA) determines how assets will be distributed after debts have been paid.
-The intestacy rules as to who is entitled to inherit the estate can be complicated and confusing.
-In circumstances where there is no Will, Letters of Administration (rather than Probate) can be obtained by someone such as the next of kin, who will then have the authority to deal with the estate.
+This situation is referred to as intestacy.
+The Administration Act 1903 (WA) determines how assets will be distributed after debts have been paid.
+The formula provided in the Act sets out who is entitled to inherit the estate and can be complicated and confusing.
+In circumstances where there is no Will, Letters of Administration (rather than Probate) can be obtained by someone such as a child or spouse of the deceased, who will then have the authority to deal with the estate.

-Contact us to find out more or to arrange an appointment with Emily or Marcia.
+Contact us to find out more or to arrange an appointment.